doyousketch2/noobtown/README.md

 - [x] Calibration Screen
 - [x] locate Minetest window, and raise focus
 - [x] retrieve X, Y coordinates from screen
 - [x] generate all craft-grid coords, given upper-left and lower-right corners
 - [x] generate all inventory coords, given a1 and h8 corners
+- [x] Python global hotkey hook, so you can tap \` to return
 - [x] save data in Python's .pickle format
 - [x] screenshot function
 - [x] OCR the XYZ coords